Algorithms for group isomorphism via group extensions and cohomology: The strategy

 Some general remarks are due for each of these steps: \begin{enumerate} \item A seemingly obvious requirement would be that $\charfn(G)$ should not be trivial for any $G\in\gpcls$.
 However, even if this is not the case, it may be fruitful to consider separately the class of groups for which $\charfn(G)$ is trivial.
 For example, semisimple groups arise this way, as those groups for which $\rad(G)$ is trivial.

 \item Due to the nature of the divide and conquer strategy, $\charfn(G)$ and $G/\charfn(G)$ should be from group classes with known efficient isomorphism tests.
-Alternatively, if, say, $\charfn(G)$ is not from such a class, it may be possible to use this strategy to reduce isomorphism of groups in $\gpcls$ to isomorphism of groups of the form $\charfn(G)$ for $G \in \gpcls$ (or similarly for $G/\charfn(G)$). \item This step is easy in the Cayley table model.
-Based on the group class $\gpcls$ the extension data usually turn out to have nice mathematical structure; \item This pseudo-congruence test is the main bottleneck.
+Alternatively, if, say, $\charfn(G)$ is not from such a class, it may be possible to use this strategy to reduce isomorphism of groups in $\gpcls$ to isomorphism of groups of the form $\charfn(G)$ for $G \in \gpcls$ (or similarly for $G/\charfn(G)$).

+\item This step is easy ($\poly(|G|)$ time).
+Based on the group class $\gpcls$ the extension data will hopefully turn out to have nice mathematical structure; indeed, looking for this nice mathematical structure is a nice heuristic that can help motivate and suggest various choices for $\gpcls$.

+\item This pseudo-congruence test is the main bottleneck.
 Choosing $\charfn$ so that this step can take advantage of known cohomological results may be helpful.
 For example, if $\charfn(G) \leq Z(G)$ then \edpc simplifies to \cohiso; at the opposite end of the spectrum, if $G = \charfn(G) \rtimes (G/\charfn(G))$ then \edpc simplifies to \actcomp.
 As another example, if $\charfn(G)$ is centerless, one may take advantage of Theorem~\ref{thm:centerless}, as in the case of semisimple groups (see below). \end{enumerate}